Code52/code52.github.com/_posts/2012-01-16-jibbr-review.md

  * **GitHub Announcer** - track activity on a Github repo (and its forks)
  * **Twitter Announcer** - display tweets for a specific account
  * **UserVoice Announcer** - track activity in a UserVoice forum

+We even have these ones sitting as pull requests:

+ * **Bitbucket Announcer** - notify activity from a build server
  * **CruiseControl.Net Announcer** - notify activity from a build server
+ * **TeamCity Announcer** - notify activity from a build server

 These are run inside a console application with scheduling supported.